hyperledger-labs/minifabric/README.md

 take last time.

 # To invoke chaincode methods
-Minifab utilize the -p parameter to invoke a chaincode method.
+Minifab utilizes the -p parameter to invoke a chaincode method.
 The -p parameter should include the method name and its parameters, its format is like the following:

 ```
 minifab invoke -n chaincode_name -p '"methodname","p1","p2",...'